 Mindfulness is the practice of paying attention from moment to moment in a nonjudgmental way.
 This simple practice opens the door to self-healing and insight.
 It also can provide options for coping with the stress of illness and everyday life.

-Mindfulness-Based Stress Reduction is an eight-week program offered by the UCSF Osher Center for Integrative Medicine.
+Mindfulness-Based Stress Reduction is an eight-week program offered by the UCSF Osher Center for Integrative Health.
 It introduces you to the practice of meditation, body awareness and mindful movement.
 This course is modeled after a program developed at the University of Massachusetts by Jon Kabat-Zinn.
 There are more than 250 similar programs nationwide.

 Medical research has shown that mindfulness-based stress reduction is effective for the physical and emotional symptoms of general stress as well as stress due to illness, such as cancer, depression, anxiety disorders, fibromyalgia, psoriasis and chronic pain.
 Benefit also has been seen in a wide range of other heart and vascular, gastrointestinal, and psychological conditions.

 - Private interview with an instructor